kinnala/VimLab/README.md

 package is provided by their favorite distribution.
 For OS X users, it is recommended to install tmux using [homebrew](http://brew.sh).

-For a well written introduction to tmux, please take a look at the book ["tmux:
-Productive Mouse-Free Development"](http://pragprog.com/book/bhtmux/tmux) by Brian P. Hogan.

 ### screen.vim
 VimLab uses [screen.vim](https://github.com/ervandew/screen) to manage a MATLAB session within tmux.